 Using basic everyday supplies, post-consumer food packaging, scrap fabric, and discarded paper, Cheryl loves to make ‘green’ art and craft.
 Creative reuse is her passion, ‘making do’ with easily accessible materials to inspire both decorative and practical upcycled goods.

-Current offerings include mixed media art, fabric and paper jewellery, and mini notebooks made from discard library books.
+Current creations include analog collage, one-off note cards and mixed media.
 Early influences with textiles, sewing and entrepreneurship were nurtured by her mother, who had attended NSCAD and was a ‘cultural creative’ maker herself.

 What is Upcycling?
 Upcycling, also known as creative reuse, is the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products of better quality and environmental value.